-(a) Effective January 1, 2018, advanced approaches institutions, such as the Corporation, will be subject to a minimum supplementary leverage ratio of 3 percent, which will include certain off-balance-sheet exposures in its calculation.
+(a) Beginning with the first quarter of 2015, advanced approaches banking organizations must calculate and report their supplementary leverage ratio.
+Effective January 1, 2018, advanced approaches institutions, such as the Corporation, will be subject to a minimum supplementary leverage ratio of 3 percent.